Tell us your interests.

 - You’ll receive full consideration for financial aid

 All Early Decision applicants receive the same consideration for financial aid and merit scholarships as Regular Decision applicants.
-Should you be admitted, you’ll receive your financial aid award in January.
+Should you be admitted, you’ll receive your financial aid award by January.

 - You’ll have a decision earlier